olenive/jsub/examples/README.txt

 Aims
 Traceability: Job files produced by jsub contain bash shell functions that write to log files as the job proceeds.
-This creating a record of the steps taken to obtain the resulting output data
+This creates a record of the steps taken to obtain the resulting output data.

 Modularity: Paths to the input data and the steps taken to process it can be specified in separate files.